ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/mfa.md

 ## Enable MFA on front-end

 Multi-Factor Authentication on front-end is handled using set of system dialogs.
-The dialogs can be triggered manually using the links provided by [`{exp:member:two_fa_links}` tag](member/mfa.md) or automatically when user is accessing the template that is protected with MFA.
+The dialogs can be triggered manually using the links provided by [`{exp:member:mfa_links}` tag](member/mfa.md) or automatically when user is accessing the template that is protected with MFA.

 The dialogs are presented using `Multi-Factor Authentication Template` from System Message Templates.
-You can also use custom template from `system_messages` template group, it should be named `mfa`.
+You can also use custom template from `system_messages` template group, it should be named `mfa_template`.

 ## Template protection